How Can Data Increase Arc-On Time in a Welding Operation? | MillerWelds

 These systems can gather input on every activity taking place and determine whether it can be addressed more efficiently elsewhere.

-Not every task needs to be performed by a skilled welder.
-Rather than having a welder grind and prepare parts for painting — which could result in less arc-on time — another employee could be assigned to this task, freeing up valuable welding time for multiple welders.
+Skilled welders do not need to perform every task.
+Rather than having a welder grind and prepare parts for painting — which could result in less arc-on time — another employee could complete this task.
+This frees up valuable welding time for multiple welders.

 Welders can also use advanced systems to indicate when consumable changeovers happen.
-If consumables are being replaced too often, switching to a higher-quality, longer-lasting product may be more cost-effective and contribute to greater arc-on time.
+If you are replacing consumables too often, switching to a higher-quality, longer-lasting product may be more cost-effective and contribute to greater arc-on time.
+If consumable changeovers happen too infrequently, an increase in unplanned downtime is likely — negatively impacting productivity.

-Monitoring wire feed speeds and deposition rates provides insights into how adjusting parameters might yield better results.
+Monitoring wire feed speeds and deposition rates provides insights into how adjusting parameters might yield better results, while ensuring operators stay within the required WPS parameters.

 Welding intelligence systems can provide a baseline against which to measure and track improvements.
 And managers can track in real time if changes are actually yielding benefits.

-For example, a system can track deposition rates to help determine how much more efficient a welding operation could be using a different filler metal — and compare cycle times to precisely monitor productivity gains after a filler metal change.
+For example, a system can track deposition rates to help determine how much more efficient a welding operation could be using a different filler metal.
+It can also compare cycle times to precisely monitor productivity gains after a filler metal change.

 Weld data can help companies improve the overall quality of their products by ensuring welders follow proper standards and guidelines.